satbalwyn/holesky_faucet_transfer/README.md

-This repo is used to one-time transfer ETH/stETH/wstETH to addresses in addresses.csv.
+This repo is used to one-time transfer ETH/stETH/wstETH to addresses in addresses.json.
 If an address is in the eligibile address list and hasn't been used to claim, transfers will be arranged.

-Initially, create a `data` folder for `addresses.csv` and `claimedAddresses.json`.
+Initially, create a `data` folder for `addresses.json` and `claimedAddresses.json`.

-`addresses.csv` includes the addresses that are eligible to claim. `claimedAddresses.json` includes the addresses that have claimed faucet.
+`addresses.json` includes the addresses that are eligible to claim. `claimedAddresses.json` includes the addresses that have claimed faucet.

-NOTE: Make sure to create both `addresses.csv` and `claimedAddresses.json`.
+NOTE: Make sure to create both `addresses.json` and `claimedAddresses.json`.
 The second one should contain only "[]" if you are starting the application for the first time.

 # ENV Parameters (.env)